 Trust your gut.

 We are constantly forming new relationships with everyone we come in contact with.
 And even though some of these relationships are healthy, happy, and life-giving, some of them are not.

-And dare to walk away from those who have no interest in you being happy, feeling loves, and living the life you came here to love.
+Look within.
+Be honest.
+And dare to walk away from those who have no interest in you being happy, feeling loved, and living the life you came here to love.

 P.S.
 What about you?
 What is the number one thing that always helps you to set healthy boundaries and build healthy relationships?
 Comment below 🙂